 You have to admire BlackBerry’s never-say-die pluck.
 This week the phone maker announced two new models and says to expect a total of four new phones this year.

-There is remarkable in two ways:
+This is remarkable in two ways:

 First, troubled BlackBerry is throwing out daring, original phone designs at a time when other phone makers work off the same flat glass template1.